 Upon a favorable review of the above information you will be extended an invitation for an interview.
 Interviews are by invitation only.
-Your spouse/partner is invited to attend the optional tour and lunch on the day of your interview, however, please let us know at the time you set up your interview if there will be additional attendees.
-The interview process will be conducted in the morning and interviews are scheduled from November 12, 2012, to January 21, 2013.
+Your spouse/partner is invited to attend the optional tour and lunch on the day of your interview, but you must let us know at the time you set up your interview if there will be additional attendees.
+The interview process will be conducted in the morning and interviews are scheduled from November 6, 2013, to January 29, 2014.
 An optional tour of our primary hospitals can be arranged upon request.

 Interviews for the University and Denver Health tracks are conducted simultaneously, allowing applicants to interview for both tracks on the same day and at the same location.
 Applicants who initially applied to only one track can change their minds at any time and apply to both tracks without any additional expense.
 They will need to indicate this change on ERAS to can be included on both match lists.

 A dinner is hosted by residents on Tuesday evenings, enabling potential new residents to meet and talk with current residents and spouses in a casual setting.
 All interviewees and their partners are invited and encouraged to attend.